Dalpayrat: Towards an Alchemy of Color…

 Incised signature 'Dalpayrat'.

-The two pieces illustrated above display the quality of one-off pieces.
-They only bear the signature Dalpayrat, without a serial number, and their base is rather rough.
+The two pieces illustrated above are one-off pieces that were never serially produced; for the aleatoric chemical reactions produced within a single layer of copper oxide that resulted in this array of colors was not reproducible.
+These two vases only bear the hand-written signature Dalpayrat, without a serial number, and their base is rather rough.
 The taller vase carries the letter 'B', which may indicate the name of 'Barrière' the partner with whom he acquired the 'Poterie artistique de Menton' in 1884.
 There is no evidence, however, that Dalpayrat produced stoneware in Menton, before the factory was destroyed by an earthquake in 1887.
-These two pieces were probably made later (at Bourg-La-Reine?) as experimental pieces — as part of his research into new glazes (more specifically to control the transmutation of copper oxide into reds and blues, in a reduction atmosphere — for they do not ressemble any of the designs or glazes ilustrated in Horst Makus' s monograph or sold at public auctions.
+These two pieces were probably made later (at Bourg-La-Reine?) as experimental pieces — as part of his research into new glazes (in an attempt to control the transmutation of copper oxide into reds and blues, in a reduction atmosphere — for they do not resemble any of the designs or glazes either illustrated in Horst Makus' s extensive monograph, or sold at public auctions or on display in museums.

-Mallet's remark alludes to the dominance of Bernard Leach and the St Ives legacy, which set British ceramics on a narrow path, inspired by romantic nostalgic admiration of early Korean and Chinese (Sung) ceramics.
+Mallet's remark (quoted at the beginning) alludes to the dominance of Bernard Leach and the St Ives legacy, which set British ceramics on an unnecessarily narrow path, inspired by a romantic nostalgic admiration of early Korean and Chinese (Sung) ceramics and XVIIth century English earthenwares.

-In Britain, interest in color glazes manifested itself in the various attempts, by Bernard Moore, Doulton and others, to emulate Chinese 'sang de boeuf' glazes.
-In retrospect, these experiments have little more than a historical interest; for they did not open new dimensions in the field glazing.
+In Britain, interest in color glazes manifested itself in various attempts, by Bernard Moore, Doulton, and others, to emulate Chinese 'sang de boeuf' glazes.
+In retrospect, these experiments have little more than an historical interest; for they did not open new dimensions in the field glazing.

 Working in parallel, William Howson Taylor at his Ruskin pottery and William Burton at the Royal Lancastrian pottery (Manchester); set out to produce modern glazes on an industrial scale.
 Unlike the Martin Brothers, with their small gourd-shaped vases, their form remained more conventional; often imitating the design of classical Chinese porcelain vases.